-- 2. An acceptable plan of treatment that has a reasonable chance of success. - a.
+- 1. A reasonable analysis of the problem. - 2.
+An acceptable plan of treatment that has a reasonable chance of success. - a.
 The plan must include a clear, single, initial approach and not simply provide a textbook list of the possible solutions.
-If challenged or questioned on the approach chosen, the candidate must be able to explain his/her choice. - The plan of action must be safe, that is, would not expose the patient to undue risk. - 3.
+If challenged or questioned on the approach chosen, the candidate must be able to explain his/her choice. - b.
+The plan of action must be safe, that is, would not expose the patient to undue risk. - 3.
 Recognition of possible complications of the initial plan with understanding of methods to avoid and treat such complications. - 4.
 Knowledge of a "back-up" plan should the first plan fail.